 Strategic Review undertaken and ZING transitions to early stage seed funding typically of collaborative and digital initiatives

 Time-bound Unleashing Potential closes its doors and ZING joins the third sector Digital Transformation 'movement'

 ZING reaches £3 million in investment since founding

 Robin and Chris are lifelong friends.
 Having been to school, gone to youth group, travelled and shared a house together they often talked about 'giving back'.
-Robin's successful entrepreneurial career and Chris's learnings from working with several corporate foundations as part of his management consultancy career made this possible so they combined forces in 2009 and created ZING.
+Robin's successful entrepreneurial career and Chris's learnings from working with several corporate foundations as part of his management consultancy career made this possible, so they combined forces in 2009 and created ZING.
 Both are passionate about creating opportunities for young people to achieve their potential in life and share a desire to bring scalable web and mobile technologies to the not-for-profit sector.
 So in 2011 Simon came on board as our CST "Chief Software Tinkerer" and has led the charge on all things non-profit tech since.